SMSPIRITUALITY—MEDIA

 The Western transmission

-The pivotal arrival was Richard Alpert in 1967 — the Harvard psychology professor recently fired alongside Timothy Leary for the LSD studies, who reached the temple carrying a private supply of psilocybin and a private despair about what materialism could explain.
-The story of what happened on the porch — Maharaji asking for the pills, taking what should have been a fatal dose with no apparent effect, then telling Alpert aloud the unspoken thought he had been holding about his recently deceased mother — is the founding scene of an entire stream of American spirituality.
-Alpert was renamed Ram Dass, servant of God, and went home to write the book that introduced the figure of Maharaji to the West.
-Krishna Das and Jai Uttal carried the chanting tradition into American kīrtan; Larry Brilliant became a public-health epidemiologist who helped lead the WHO's smallpox eradication campaign and later founded the Seva Foundation with Ram Dass; Steve Jobs went to India in 1974 looking for him, arrived after Maharaji's death the previous September, and kept a copy of Autobiography of a Yogi on his iPad to be reread, by his own request, at his memorial.
+The pivotal arrival was Richard Alpert in 1967.
+Alpert was the Harvard psychology professor recently fired alongside Timothy Leary for the LSD studies.
+He reached the temple carrying a private supply of psilocybin and a private despair about what materialism could explain.
+Maharaji asked for the pills, took what should have been a fatal dose with no apparent effect, then told Alpert aloud the unspoken thought he had been holding about his recently deceased mother.
+The story of what happened on that porch became the founding scene of an entire stream of American spirituality.
+Alpert was renamed Ram Dass, meaning servant of God, and went home to write the book that introduced Maharaji to the West.
+Krishna Das and Jai Uttal carried the chanting tradition into American kīrtan.
+Larry Brilliant helped lead the WHO’s smallpox eradication campaign and later co-founded the Seva Foundation with Ram Dass.
+Steve Jobs went to India in 1974 looking for Maharaji, arrived after his death the previous September, and kept a copy of Autobiography of a Yogi on his iPad, to be reread at his memorial by his own request.

 In the index

-Be Here Now is the most direct testimony in the corpus to what Maharaji's presence was, and what taking him as one's teacher meant for an American academic in the late 1960s.
-The book's middle section — the hand-lettered brown pages — is essentially a love-letter to him.
-The Maharaji story is the densest single anecdote: a bhakti yoga recognition compressed into a few minutes of telling, the only God punchline standing in for a whole pedagogy of what a true teacher actually does.
-Both items are indexed under Ram Dass; the bhakti-yoga entry covers the broader devotional tradition into which Maharaji's transmission sits, and the Maharaji story itself sits alongside it as the entry's closing example.
+Be Here Now is the most direct testimony to what Maharaji’s presence was and what it meant for an American academic in the late 1960s to take him as a teacher.
+Its middle section, the hand-lettered brown pages, is a love-letter to him.
+The Maharaji story is the densest single anecdote: a bhakti yoga recognition compressed into a few minutes, with the only God punchline standing in for a whole pedagogy of what a true teacher actually does.
+Both items are indexed under Ram Dass.
+The bhakti-yoga entry covers the broader devotional tradition in which Maharaji’s transmission sits, with the Maharaji story as its closing example.